anakic/querystorm-docs/docs/Functions/Publishing_functions.md

 4. Click "Create Feed" and give the feed a name
 5. Click "Connect to Feed"
 6. Click "Visual Studio" and copy the source link
-7. Go to QueryStorm in Excel and add a new package source with the url from the previous step
+7. Go to QueryStorm in Excel and add a new package source with the URL from the previous step

 ### Creating credentials

-In order to be able to publish to this feed, you'll also need to set up a personal access token, which you can use as the password.
+To be able to publish to this feed, you'll also need to set up a personal access token, which you can use as the password.
 To do so, follow these steps:

 1. Click on the user settings in the top right corner of the page (in the azure webpage)
 2. Select "Personal Access Token"
 3. Set token expiration date
 4. Grant the token full access
 5. Copy the generated token
-6. In QueryStorm, enter the token as the password of the new feed and your email address (that's associated with your Azure account) as the username
+6. In QueryStorm, enter the token as the password of the feed and your email address (that's associated with your Azure account) as the username

 That's it.
 You can now publish to your new feed!
 The only thing left to do is to share the feed URL with your users so they can add it to their list of sources.

 ## Updating packages

-When publishing a new version of an existing package, make sure to **increment the version number**, otherwise the server will report a collision with the version that is already on the server.
+When publishing a new version of an existing package, make sure to **increment the version number**, otherwise, the server will report a collision with the version that is already on the server.
 If the repository is a network share, though, there will be no version checks.